 Making & Performing Change IV: Group Facilitating (Year 2)

 In Group Facilitating, you will learn how to run workshops with your peers, communities and client groups.
-Close study of facilitation techniques will teach you how to speak to and galvanise groups of people and to know which techniques work best in different contexts.
+A close study of facilitation techniques will teach you how to speak to and galvanise groups of people and know which techniques work best in different contexts.
 This course is assessed through your successful running of a workshop for your peers or members of the public.

 Making & Performing Change V: Independent Performance Project